opendocsg/slw-judgments-backfill/2014_SGCA_33/report.md

 **Decision Below**

 9       On 14 January 2014, the Judge dismissed CM 70/2013.
-His judgment is reported as _James Raj s/o Arokiasamy v Public Prosecutor_ [2014] 2 SLR 307 (“the Judgment”).
+His judgment is reported as _James Raj s/o Arokiasamy v Public Prosecutor_ <span class="citation">[2014] 2 SLR 307</span> (“the Judgment”).

 10     On the first prayer, the Judge declined to grant a declaration that under Art 9(3) of the Constitution, there is an immediate right to counsel upon the request of a person remanded for investigations.
-He considered himself bound by the decision of the Court of Appeal in _Jasbir Singh and another v Public Prosecutor_ [1994] 1 SLR(R) 782 (“ _Jasbir Singh_ ”), where it was held that an arrested person was not entitled to consult counsel immediately but only within a “reasonable time” of his arrest.
+He considered himself bound by the decision of the Court of Appeal in _Jasbir Singh and another v Public Prosecutor_ <span class="citation">[1994] 1 SLR(R) 782</span> (“ _Jasbir Singh_ ”), where it was held that an arrested person was not entitled to consult counsel immediately but only within a “reasonable time” of his arrest.

 11     Notwithstanding this, the Judge considered it appropriate to express some doubt over the interpretation that was placed by the Court of Appeal in _Jasbir Singh_ on the earlier High Court decision of _Lee Mau Seng v Minister for Home Affairs and another_ [1971–1973] SLR(R) 135 (“ _Lee Mau Seng_ ”).
 The latter decision has widely been understood as authority for the proposition that as a matter of our law, an arrested person’s right to counsel is not one that he may avail himself of immediately but rather only within a reasonable time after his arrest.
 Nonetheless, the Judge having undertaken an analysis of _Lee Mau Seng_ doubted that the High Court there had contemplated that its holding to the effect that the right to counsel must be granted to an arrested person within a reasonable time after his arrest meant that such a right could be postponed for such period as might reasonably be required by the police to enable them to carry out their investigations.
 However, it was unquestionably the case that this was precisely how the Court of Appeal in _Jasbir Singh_ had struck the balance between the arrested person’s right to have access to his counsel and the discharge by the police of their